AB Testing

 If you're not happy with the results for any of the experiences or otherwise don't want to set a new default experience for your site, then you can simply conclude the test without changing your site.
 Visitor experience on your site remains the same as it was before you started your test.

-Handling AB Tests that have more than 1 term in the same active test
+Handling AB Tests with more than 1 term in the same active test

 To handle AB testing scenarios where more than 1 term is included in the same active test, note the following FAQ:

-A user is assigned to a test or control on a random basis when the first activity is performed by the user that is relevant to the AB test.
-The user then remains in that bucket for the entire period of the test, for all the qualifiable activities made by the user.
+A user is assigned to a test or control on a random basis when the user performs the first activity relevant to the AB test.
+The user then remains in that bucket for the entire test period for all the qualifiable activities made by the user.
 This is true for all tests.

-Q2.
-Are the results from both the queries included in the test, or does the AB test only use the first term for the test?
+2. Are the results from both queries included in the test, or does the AB test only use the first term for the test?

 Results metrics will include all the activities that are relevant to the test, so all queries are included.

-This is situation would not arise because of the inherent randomness explained in Q.1 above.
+This situation would not arise because of the inherent randomness explained in point 1 above.

-Q5.
-Does it help increase traffic on test buckets by adding more queries to the test?
-Would this help reach Significance quicker for tail queries?
+5. Does it help increase traffic on test buckets by adding more queries to the test?
+Would this help reach significance quicker for tail queries?

-Adding more queries increases traffic in general, to all buckets proportionally.
-Significance can increase with increase in lift or increase in traffic, but adding more tail queries does not affect overall test volume or impact it significantly.
-Infact, it would make no difference.
+Generally, adding more queries increases traffic to all buckets proportionally.
+Significance can increase with an increase in lift or increase in traffic, but adding more tail queries does not affect overall test volume or impact it significantly.
+In fact, it would make no difference.